 e.g. We use the crematorium at Peaceways, a local business run by two dedicated and caring individuals Jeff and Sara.
 The location is surrounded by songbird filled woodlands and rose gardens tended by volunteers.
 Peaceways is always open for you to wander through the landscape and think of your beloved pets.

-You will find recycling, and surgical waste in every room with general waste making up the smallest bin.
+You will find recycling, and surgical waste bins in every room with general waste making up the smallest bin.

 We are a progressive and ethical veterinary practice caring for the pets and wildlife of the area.